ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

    Again, you may want to tweak the forward search delay time (somewhere from from 50ms to 300ms should suit most users) until refocus works properly on your window manager and hardware.

+### Zathura on WSL (reader-contributed tip) {#zathura-wsl}

+I don't really cover Windows or WSL in this guide, but wanted to share this reader-contributed tip:

+When configuring forward search on WSL, VimTeX might report the error  `Viewer cannot find Zathura window ID!` and fail to perform forward search.
+This is likely caused by a problem with access to D-Bus in WSL, and supposedly you can solve this by creating a `.bash_sysint` file.
+See [VimTeX issue #2577](https://github.com/lervag/vimtex/issues/2577#issuecomment-1326825268) and the linked article therein for details.
+Thank you to Ehud Gordon for sharing this!

 ## Skim (read this on macOS) {#skim}

 *Power users: you can also try your luck with [Zathura on macOS](#zathura-macos), but it is unreliable and you should know what you're doing if you attempt this.*